Skip to contents

 Repository functions

-In tar_repository_cas(), functions upload, download, and exists must be completely pure and self-sufficient.
+In tar_repository_cas(), functions upload, download, exists, and keys must be completely pure and self-sufficient.
 They must load or namespace all their own packages, and they must not depend on any custom user-defined functions or objects in the global environment of your pipeline. targets converts each function to and from text, so it must not rely on any data in the closure.
 This disqualifies functions produced by Vectorize(), for example.

 upload and download can assume length(path) is 1, but they should account for the possibility that path could be a directory.
 To simply avoid supporting directories, upload could simply call an assertion: